Crappie have a way of inspiring a devoted following.

 Tanwax Lake is a great kayak fishing lake thanks to its small size.
 Paddling around the shoreline and casting jigs toward weeds and docks is often productive for crappies.
 As lily pads start to develop, crappies often use them for cover as well.

-The DFW stocks Tanwax Lake with rainbow trout every spring.
-Anglers armed with live minnows or Trout Magnet jigs are likely to catch a mixed bag of crappie and trout in April shortly after stocking.
+WDFW stocks Tanwax Lake with rainbow trout every spring.
+Anglers armed with Trout Magnet jigs or other minnow-imitating lures are likely to catch a mixed bag of crappie and trout in April shortly after stocking.